peimengsui/peimengsui.github.io/_posts/2026-01-17-Diffusion-Learning-Summary.md

 ---
 ### Theory and Mathematical Foundations

-When I first started to learn about diffusion models, I began with reading the foundational academic papers directly.
-However, I got lost in them quickly and could not figure out common things among them myself.
-Then I took a step back and tried to find some resources with a higher level of abstraction of this actively developing sub field of machine leanring and generative modeling.
-Here are a few resources I would recommend for laying out mathematical foundations about diffusion models.
+When I first started learning about diffusion models, I went straight to the foundational academic papers.
+I quickly found myself getting lost in the details and struggling to identify the common ideas shared across different formulations.
+Stepping back, I realized that I needed resources operating at a higher level of abstraction—ones that frame diffusion models within the broader context of generative modeling and machine learning.
+Below are several resources that I found especially helpful for building a solid mathematical foundation for diffusion models.

 #### MIT Course 6.S184: Introduction to Flow Matching and Diffusion Models